haklein/certabo-playground/certabo-uci/README.md

 ### lichess bot

 This has also been used successfully with the official lichess bot: https://github.com/careless25/lichess-bot Just specify the engine in the `config.yaml`.
 Then you can play on lichess with the CERTABO eboard (be aware that your account needs to be a bot account).
+If you want to play on lichess with a human account, you might be interested in https://github.com/haklein/certabo-playground/tree/master/certabo-lichess

 ### Arena 3.9 Beta (Linux)